-- Stop the engine immediately. - Inspect the control system and all components for damage. - Whether damage is found or not, return to the nearest harbor slowly and carefully. - 4.
-Have a coleman service center inspect the outboard motor before continued operation.
+- 1. Stop the engine immediately. - 2.
+Inspect the control system and all components for damage. - 3.
+Whether damage is found or not, return to the nearest harbor slowly and carefully. - 4.
+Have a dealer inspect the outboard motor before operating it again.